vsdsantos/website/content/project/turborocket/index.md

 rocket’s fins to a Brazilian model rocket project in order to compete in the Spaceport America Cup;

-Techs: Femap, Nastran, Solidworks and Hypermesh;
+Techs: Femap, Nastran and Hypermesh;